This week, I ran a paper bead workshop at a popular West Suffolk craft shop.

 At the paper bead workshop, we used the Easy Beady tool which makes the whole process really quick and easy.

-As a paper bead maker who was frustrated with other methods of making the beads, I set out to design a paper bead tool that was as efficient as possible and I would not be without mine now.
+As a paper bead maker who was frustrated with other methods of making the beads, I set out to design a paper bead tool that was as efficient as possible and I would not be without mine which I have been using for many, many years.

 Students at my workshops all get to use the tool to complete the class.They then have the option of buying a brand new one still in the packet at the end.

-But you can also buy the paper bead tools on eBay by clicking here if you don't have the time to attend a class.
-The Easy Beady tool comes with complete instructions.
+But you can also buy the paper bead tools on Etsy by clicking here if you don\'t have the time to attend a class.
+The Easy Beady tool comes with complete instructions and we are currently giving away the Easy Beady paper bead strip stencil templates (worth £5.99) when you buy the 3mm and 5mm tools together.

 The paper beads you see on the right were the kind we made while waiting for the glaze to dry on the faux willow pattern beads we made in class.